 THE SUBSIDIZED FEDERAL STAFFORD LOAN PROGRAM provides affordable loans to students that are enrolled at least half-time, are meeting the minimum standards of Satisfactory Academic Progress, and have been determined to have unmet financial need as defined by federal guidelines.
 The amount of eligibility varies depending on the amount of the student's unmet need and the number of academic hours earned to date.
 The interest accrued on the loan is paid by the government and principal payments are deferred as long as the student remains enrolled on at least a half-time basis and meets certain other pertinent criteria.
-The interest rate on the loan adjusts annually but will not exceed 8.25%.
+Beginning July 6.
+2006, the interest rate for the loan will be 6.8%.
 Repayment of the loan begins 6 months after the student graduates, drops below half-time, or withdraws from the University.

 THE UNSUBSIDIZED FEDERAL STAFFORD LOAN PROGRAM.
 Loans are available to students on a nonneed basis.
-The rate of interest associated with this loan is variable and will be adjusted annually.
+Beginning July 6, 2006, the interest rate for the loan will be 6.8%.
 While appropriately enrolled in school, the student has the option of paying the accrued interest on the loan while or allowing the interest to be capitalized into the balance of the loan.
-Principle and interest payments begin six months after the student graduates or drops below halftime enrollment status.
+Principle and interest payments begin six months after the student graduates or drops below half-time enrollment status.